 Two different styles of referencing are in common use: the Harvard alphabetical system and the Vancouver numerical system.
-For Journal of Physics: Conference Series, the Vancouver numerical system is preferred but authors should use the Harvard alphabetical system if they reserved for figure reserved for figure
+For Journal of Physics: Conference Series, the Vancouver numerical system is preferred but authors should use the Harvard alphabetical system if they wish to do so.
+In the numerical system references are numbered sequentially throughout the text within square brackets, like this [2], and one number can be used to designate several references.